General information

 Plant health requirements

-There are a number of plant products that are either prohibited from entering the UK from countries outside the EU, or require a phytosanitary certificate to do so.
+There are a number of plant products that are either prohibited from entering GB from third countries or require a phytosanitary certificate to do so.
 Official controls and restrictions on the import, movement, and keeping of plants, plant pests and other material (e.g. soil) are vital to help prevent the introduction and spread of harmful organisms.

 For more information about any plant health requirements, or whether the fruit or vegetables you want to import require a phytosanitary certificate, please contact the Plant Health team on the Animal and Plant Health Agency (APHA) website.